-IVR, or Interactive Voice Response, is commonly found in call center to facilitate self-service for faster resolution.
-It interacts with callers through a series of automated menus and collect instant caller input – for example, account numbers, required services type, or prescription refill codes – to address queries with auto response.
+IVR, or Interactive Voice Response, is commonly found in call centers to facilitate self-service for faster resolution.
+It interacts with callers through a series of automated menus and collects instant caller input – for example, account numbers, required services type, or prescription refill codes – to address queries with auto-response.
 In some cases, an IVR itself could handle the entire service process without human intervention.
 In other cases, it helps auto-direct callers to the required agents or departments via call distribution system, freeing callers from duplicated data input or multiple transfers.

 4. Enhanced On-hold Announcement